What Is a Home Warranty? Understanding the Basics

 Landlords and Investment Property Owners

 This approach streamlines property management, especially for landlords with multiple units or out-of-state investments.
-When a tenant reports a broken dishwasher, the landlord simply files a warranty claim rather than coordinating contractor schedules, obtaining multiple quotes, and managing payment logistics.
+When a tenant reports a broken dishwasher, the landlord simply files a warranty claim rather than coordinating contractor schedules.
 The service fee is tax-deductible as a business expense, further improving the value proposition for investment properties.
+Condo owners and landlords with smaller units should also review condo home warranty coverage, which often runs $20 to $70 per month.

 Common Misconceptions About Home Warranties